India

 Lifestyle changes

-India has long stressed the important of lifestyle changes in order to achieve climate friendly development.
+India has long stressed the importance of lifestyle changes to achieve climate friendly development.
 In its first NDC, it committed to propagating ‘a healthy and sustainable way of living based on traditions and values of conservation and moderation’.
 It has expanded this commitment in its updated NDC to include ‘a mass movement for ‘LIFE’– ‘Lifestyle for Environment’’.
 In October 2022, it launched "Mission LiFE" to promote sustainable and healthy lifestyle and seeks to mobilise at least a billion people by 2028 (NITI Aayog, 2022).
 Due to the diverse and varied nature of individual measures, we have not quantified this aspect of the NDC.

 INDIA — History of NDC updates First NDC 2022 NDC update submission